-As a general rule, plant bulbs – pointed end up – at a depth about three times the width of the bulb.
+As a general rule, plant bulbs – pointed end up – at a depth about three times the bulb’s width.

 Plant trees and shrubs

 Long-term survival also depends on planting the right tree or shrub in the right place.
-Make sure the varieties you choose will receive the amount of sunlight and soil conditions they need, and that you understand their growth pattern and size at maturity.
+Please make sure the varieties you choose will receive the amount of sunlight and soil conditions they need.
+And that you understand their growth pattern and size at maturity.
 Shrubs and trees in the wrong place can become unwelcome inhabitants that will have to be removed later.

 Remove excess leaves